Overview

 Graduate skills and career opportunities

 Graduates frequently work in Deaf organisations, for example as a resource officer or combined with another skill set, such as teaching, ISL / English interpreting, child care, social work, public service bodies, the Civil Service or the media.
-There is also scope for further study or research in areas such as linguistics, communications, anthropology, multiculturalism, gender studies or law.
+There is also scope for further study or research in areas such as linguistics, communications, multimodality, interpreting and translation studies, disability studies, education, anthropology, multiculturalism, gender studies, counselling, social work, audiology or law.

 Your degree and what you’ll study

-The programme in Deaf Studies draws on a core faculty with interests in ISL and Deaf Studies, as well as other faculty within the University and the School of Linguistics Speech and Communication Sciences, with expertise in bilingualism, biculturalism, reading, literacy, linguistics and applied linguistics, cognitive and language development, language teaching, special education, and counselling.
-This course gives an in-depth understanding of the Irish Deaf community and of the experience of Deaf people internationally, historically and in contemporary society.
-Core courses detailing the history, education, literature and language of the Deaf will be taught by both Deaf and hearing staff.
+The programme in Deaf Studies draws on a core faculty with interests in ISL and Deaf Studies, as well as other faculty within the University and the School of Linguistic Speech and Communication Sciences, with expertise in bilingualism, biculturalism, reading, literacy, linguistics and applied linguistics, cognitive and language development, language teaching, special education, and counselling.
+This course gives an in-depth understanding of the Irish deaf community and of the experience of deaf people internationally, historically and in contemporary society.
+Core courses detailing the history, education, literature and language of the Deaf will be taught by both deaf and hearing staff.

 First year